 PPM 620 Introduction to Policy Analysis

 The first part of the course covers the theoretical and conceptual frameworks that guide policy analysis, including neoclassical microeconomics and its extensions and political economic theories of distributive justice, public choice, and government failure.
 The second part of the course covers the steps of policy analysis process (problem identification and definition, specification of policy solutions, and the evaluation and comparison of the solutions) and the various data collection and analytic techniques used at each step.
 Real-life examples and case studies are used throughout to provide concrete illustrations of the components of policy analysis.
 The course will enable students to critically evaluate policies, policy analyses, and the policy analysis process itself.
-Prerequisite: PPM 601 (or MPH/AMS 545) and PPM/MPH 611 or instructor permission.
+Prerequisite: PPM 601 (or MPH 545, or AMS 545) and PPM 611 (or MPH 665) or instructor permission.
 Cr 3.

 PPM 622 Applied Policy Analysis

 Using case studies of policy issues at the national, state, and local levels, this course introduces students to various techniques of policy analysis.
 Topics and case studies will change, but will include policy issues involving tops such as infrastructure, education, social services, national security, economic development, natural resource management, and the environment.
 Methods covered may include forecasting, multi-criteria analysis, decision analysis, economic impact analysis, and historical interpretation.
 Prerequisite: PPM 620 or instructor permission.
 Cr 3.

 Introduces students to varied models for the conceptualization and management of risk.
 Emphasis is given to analytic frameworks and findings on how individuals and communities respond to risk information bearing on health.
 Ethical issues and responsibilities in risk management will also be considered.
 Draws on multiple perspectives, including medical, social, environmental, and political sciences.
 Cr 3.

 PPM 630 Organizational Dynamics